Life Insurance Suicide Exclusion

 - The AFSP reports that about 90% of individuals who committed suicide had a diagnosable mental health problem

-Suicide Clause in the Life Insurance Policy
+Suicide Clause in a Life Insurance Policy

 A suicide clause is part of the life insurance policy and attempts to bar recovery of benefits if the deceased commits suicide during the first two years of the policy.
 Almost all life insurance policies have a suicide clause, although the policyholder may be unaware of it, may not find it, or may not understand it unless they carefully examine their policy or consult with a life insurance professional.
 If the insured commits suicide after two years, the life insurance company generally will pay the death benefits.